 - EDEXCEL (BTEC) Diploma: No specific subjects required.

 - Access: No specific subjects required.

 - Baccalaureate IB: No specific subjects required.

-If you think you'll achieve a higher tariff score, you may be interested in our BA(Hons) Business and Law.
+If you exceed the entry requirements you may be eligible for BA(Hons) Business and Law.

 How to apply